Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 - High sophistication is the used in manufacturing of the products.

-- If the 1000 products are manufactured using mass the production, each one of them should to be the exactly same.
+- If the 1000 products are manufactured using mass production, each one of them should to be the exactly same.

 - There should be no deviation in the product manufactured.